 I also tell my friends that cooking is a skill you can learn on your own as long as you put your mind to it.
 Having the right tools help as well as having the right ingredients.
 Substituting ingredients come with experience.

 I use the best olive oil I can find.
-The remaining ingredients are easy to find in any markets.
-Although I have a preference for a certain type of sour cream brand, the spices, peppers, onion, and condiments make this dish the perfect and classic potato salad.
+The remaining ingredients are easy to find in any market.
+Although I prefer a specific type of sour cream brand, the spices, peppers, onion, and condiments make this dish the perfect and classic potato salad.

 Making the recipe

 Potatoes: I have tried the recipe with many types of potatoes.
-I truly don’t have a preference.
+I genuinely don’t have a preference.

-Sweet Peppers: I prefer using mini peppers because that what I always have and they last longer than regular large ones.
+Sweet Peppers: I prefer using mini peppers because I always have them, and they last longer than regular large ones.
 I am not a huge fan of green peppers.

 Garlic: Always fresh garlic and never powdered garlic or that stuff you buy in a jar full of water.